ajwm8103/PurcellSwimmer/README.md

 # PurcellSwimmer

 A quick demo of a Purcell swimmer in Unity.
-Swimmer code by MXU.
+Swimmer code by [Michael Xu](https://github.com/mshoe).